rails/rails/guides/source/action_mailer_basics.md

 ### Complete List of Action Mailer Methods

-There are just three methods that you need to send pretty much any email
+There are three methods that the majority of email messages require:
-message:

-* `headers` - Specifies any header on the email you want.
+* `headers` - Specifies a header on the email.
 You can pass a hash of header field names and value pairs, or you can call `headers[:field_name] = 'value'`.
 * `attachments` - Allows you to add attachments to your email.
 For example, `attachments['file-name.jpg'] = File.read('file-name.jpg')`.
 * `mail` - Sends the actual email itself.
-You can pass in headers as a hash to the mail method as a parameter, mail will then create an email, either plain text, or multipart, depending on what email templates you have defined.
+You can pass in headers as a hash to the `mail` method as a parameter. `mail` will then create an email, either plain text, or multipart, depending on what email templates are defined.

 #### Adding Attachments

-Action Mailer makes it very easy to add attachments.
+To add attachments:

 * Pass the file name and content and Action Mailer and the [Mail gem](https://github.com/mikel/mail) will automatically guess the